EddieHubCommunity/open-source-practice/README.md

   git status
 ```

-- The response should be like this -
+- The response should be like this:

 ```
 On branch <name-of-your-branch>